-A recruitment consultant’s job is complex.
+A recruitment consultant’s job is complex, even more so when they’re a 360° recruitment consultant.
 It involves carrying out many different tasks to satisfy the needs of our clients and candidates simultaneously.
 All these tasks together make up the 360° recruitment process.
-This is also commonly known as the recruitment lifecycle or the end to end recruitment process.
+This is also commonly known as the recruitment lifecycle or the end-to-end recruitment process.

 The 360° Recruitment Process

 Before explaining what 360° recruitment is, it helps if to first try and visualise the process as a journey.
 The end to end recruitment process covers all the following steps:

 Recruiters use their knowledge and expertise to identify new opportunities within their sector of the marketplace.
 Being first to seize the opportunity is key to staying ahead of their competition.

 There are so many recruitment agencies operating in the UK that it takes a savvy salesman to win new deals.
 Of course, if the client understands their sector of the market and the potential value a recruitment agency can offer.
 Having someone on the team who can deliver that message effectively can prove invaluable.

 Relationship Building & Information Gathering